cs394-w19/agaaditi/manage-emr-job-cdk/README.md

 ## How it Works

-The workflow creates an EMR cluster, runs two steps on the EMR cluster, and then terminates the cluster.
+This workflow shows how to automate an Amazon EMR job using AWS Step Functions.
+The workflow creates an Amazon EMR cluster, adds multiple steps and runs them, and then terminates the cluster.
+The Amazon EMR task is called synchronously and the state machine waits for the task to succeed or fail.
+After the two steps are run on the EMR cluster, the cluster is terminated.
+This allows users to process and analyze data with minimal code.
+The AWS Cloud Development Kit (CDK) code creates all of the resources needed to run this workflow, including Identity and Access Management (IAM) roles and policies, a Simple Storage Service (S3) bucket to store EMR logs, and the State Machine for managing the EMR job.

 ## Image